-Stock futures up ahead of jobs report
+Stock futures up, bond yields slip

 Continue Reading Below

-Analysts expect employers to have added 185,000 jobs last month and the unemployment rate to remain steady at 3.6 percent, economists surveyed by Refinitiv – the lowest level since December 1969.
+Analysts expect employers to have added 185,000 jobs last month after surging 263,000 in April, and the unemployment rate is expected to have remained steady at 3.6 percent, economists surveyed by Refinitiv – the lowest level since December 1969.

 But if the job growth number comes in lower than expected, anticipate renewed calls for the Federal Reserve to cut the benchmark federal funds rate from the current range of 2.25 percent to 2.5 percent.